What are Balcas Energy Wood Pellets?

 Balcas Energy Wood Pellets are made from wood residue produced as a by-product of Balcas’ saw milling processes.

-The original timber is either spruce or pine locally sourced from sustainably managed forests, accredited by the Forest Stewardship Council.
+The original timber is either spruce or pine locally sourced from sustainably managed forests.

 No waste or recycled wood is used in the manufacturing process of Balcas Energy Wood Pellets.